paulkanja/enumsjs/README.md

 // get a Set of keys
 e.keySet(); // Set("A", "B", "C")

-// check if a key exists
-e.has("A"); // true
+// check if a key or value exists e.has("A"); // true e.has(e.A); // true
 e.has("D"); // false
 ```